Halwahadi/ChineseYear.sh/README.md

 Write a bash  code which will take input as a year from user e.g 2008 and output the name on Chinese year.
 So, in caase of 2008 the output would be "2008 was the year of the Rat.

+Please note that there are currently still errors..